Foldable phones: The next move matters most

-The phone-makers wanted their Galaxy Fold and Mate X to prove how exciting and successful a foldable phone could be.
-Instead, we got a lot of flash and -- so far -- little substance.
+Now, after significant delays to the Galaxy Fold and Mate X, Samsung and Huawei are learning the hard way that what happens next is crucial to their respective foldable futures -- and could help or hurt the chances of unreleased devices in this new foldable category.

-Foldable phones were meant to be the future, but sales holds on the $2,600 Mate X and $1,980 Galaxy Fold threaten to make the new designs DOA.
+Foldable phones were meant to be the future, but sales holds on the $2,600 Mate X and $1,980 Galaxy Fold could to make the new designs DOA as excitement sours into disappointment.
 Samsung delayed the Fold when the screens on some reviewers' test phones kept breaking (ours didn't).
 Huawei delayed the Mate X to "improve" the screen, the Wall Street Journal reported, though Huawei surely also wants to avoid the same fate that befell the Fold's delicate plastic display.

 Samsung and Huawei are currently the world's largest and second-largest phone brands, respectively.
 All eyes are on them.
-Cancel sales and other phone-makers could also scuttle their plans.
+Cancel sales and other phone-makers could also scuttle their plans in the hopes of dodging poor sales and public ridicule.
 Launch the phones late, but without issue, and careful rivals may be encouraged to introduce foldable phones, too.
 What happens next may make a difference in whether foldable phone designs ultimately fail or succeed.

 The screen issues don't come as a total surprise.
 The brands only showed off their foldable phones briefly, unlike virtually every other models that see much more time in reviewers' hands before the final review unit appears.
 We used the Mate X for about five minutes in March and first touched the Galaxy Fold moments before we received our review unit in April.
 The phone-makers' elusive attitude was a strong tip-off that the foldable devices weren't ready for prime time.